To convert a DVI file to SVG, just call dvisvgm with the name of the DVI file. The suffix

 elements by paths which are supported by nearly all

-As already mentioned above, dvisvgm doesn’t call Metafont again because the vectorial representation of the required glyphs is present in the font cache and allows a faster conversion.
+As already mentioned above, dvisvgm doesn’t call Metafont again because the vectorial representation of the required glyphs is present in the font cache and allows for a faster conversion.

 The font-free SVG file looks identical to the previous one and Firefox, Chrome, Inkscape etc. render it correctly.
 However, as there are no longer font characters present in the SVG file, the drawn text can’t be selected in the browser.